cascode-labs/virtue/docs/source/index.rst

    :alt: PyPI - License
    :target: https://choosealicense.com/licenses/mit/

-| Virtue is a SKILL and Python Framework for automating IC design in `Cadence Virtuoso <https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/circuit-design.html>`_
+| Virtue is a SKILL and Python Framework for automating IC design in `Cadence Virtuoso <https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/circuit-design.html>`_ with the following goals:

+1. Bring the capabilities of skill to Python so (ideally) you don't have to write skill code to do EDA in Python
+2. In those cases where you do need to write skill, make it pythonic

 Projects built with Virtue
 --------------------------------